Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with INTEGRAL: Introduction

-\citet{Hoffman09} analysed about 3$\times$10$^6$ s (3~Ms) of \isgri\ exposures of \ls\ and were able to show that its 25--200 keV lightcurve follows the same pattern as the emission observed in the keV and TeV ranges.
-However, with such an exposure the average 25--200 keV INFC flux was estimated as (35.4$\pm$23.0)\f12 and for the SUPC flux only an upper limit of 14.5\f12 was set.
-Further analysis of \isgri\ data by \citet{chang16} was limited to multi-band comparison of uncalibrated lightcurves.
+\citet{Hoffman09} analyzed about 3~Ms of \isgri\ exposures of \ls\ and were able to show that its 25--200 keV light curve follows a similar orbital profile to the emission observed in the 0.5--10 keV and TeV ranges.
+However, with such an exposure, the average 25--200 keV INFC flux was estimated as (35.4$\pm$23.0)\f12 and for the SUPC flux only an upper limit of 14.5\f12 was set.
+Further analysis of \isgri\ data was performed by \citet{chang16} with a multi-band comparison of different missions light curves.